Woody plant encroachment: Mechanical bush control

 Cutting or harvesting of bushes and shrubs with manual or mechanised equipment.
 Mechanical cutting of woody plants is followed by stem-burning, fire or browsing to suppress re-growth.
-Some studies find that mechanical bush control is more sustainable than controlled fires, because burning leads to deeper soil degradation and faster recovering of shrubs.
+Some studies find that mechanical bush control is more sustainable than controlled fires, because burning leads to deeper soil degradation and faster recovery of shrubs.
 Bush that is mechanically harvested is often burnt on piles, but can also serve as feedstock for value addition, including firewood, charcoal, animal feed, energy and construction material.
 Mechanical cutting is found to be effective, but requires repeat application.
 When woody branches are left to cover the degraded soil, this method is called brush packing.
 Some forms of mechanical woody plant removal involve uprooting, which tends to lead to better results in terms of the restoration of the grass layer, but can have disadvantages for chemical and microbiological soil properties.

 Economics

 As woody encroachment is often widespread and most rehabilitation efforts costly, funding is a key constraint.
 In the case of mechanical woody plant thinning, i.e. the selective harvesting, the income from downstream value chains can fund the restoration activities.

 An example of highly commercialised encroacher biomass use is charcoal production in Namibia.
-There are also efforts to use encroaching woody species as source of alternative animal fodder, which involves either making use of the leaf material of encroaching species, or milling the entire plant.
+Encroacher bush biomass has also been trialled as a growth substrate for cultivating Ganoderma mushrooms in Namibia's Otjozondjupa region, offering a further potential value-addition pathway for encroacher species such as Senegalia mellifera and Terminalia sericea.
+There are also efforts to use encroaching woody species as a source of alternative animal fodder, which involves either making use of the leaf material of encroaching species, or milling the entire plant.
+A seasonal feed-evaluation study of the predominant Namibian encroacher species (Senegalia mellifera, Dichrosta hysterectomy cinerea, Terminalia sericea and Rhigozum trichotomum) found their leaves and twigs to have low organic matter digestibility and high indigestible fibre content, and to produce more methane per unit of dry matter in the late dry season than in the early rainy season, indicating that such browse requires further processing to improve its feeding value.
 In the form of woody chips, encroaching species are used for thermal energy applications, such as various industrial processes.

-In both Namibia and South Africa, invasive and encroaching plant species have been explored as possible feed stock for synthetic fuels, such as sustainable aviation fuel and sustainable marine fuels.
+In both Namibia and South Africa, invasive and encroaching plant species have been explored as a possible feedstock for synthetic fuels, such as sustainable aviation fuel and sustainable marine fuels.

-Also, Payment for Ecosystem Services and specifically Carbon Credits are increasingly explored as a funding mechanism for the control of woody encroachment.
+Payment for Ecosystem Services, and specifically carbon credits, are also increasingly explored as a funding mechanism for the control of woody encroachment.
 Savanna fire management is found to have potential to generate carbon revenue, with which rangeland restoration in Africa can be funded.
+A critical review of leading carbon-crediting protocols for avoided grassland and shrubland conversion identified methodological flaws, including inadequate field-data guidance and the exclusion of grazing from baseline scenarios, that limit the reliability of such protocols in accounting for carbon fluxes relevant to woody encroachment.